tokiponacensus/tokiponacensus.github.io/_posts/2022-11-03-census-results-2022.md

 <div id="22What other languages do you know?"></div>
 <div id="22What other languages do you know?_log_scale"></div>
+Recall that you can tap on the bars to see their labels and their numbers.
 <div id="22What other languages do you know?_tp"></div>
 {% include free_text/22_FWhat_other_languages_do_you_know_Write_the_langua.html %}